OMPT Fellowship Program

 - Classroom hours are obtained at NAIOMT courses offered at many locations.
 Click here for COURSE SCHEDULE

-- Completion of an orthopedic residency or OCS is recommended but not required for admission
+- Completion of an orthopedic residency or OCS is highly recommended but not required for admission during 2017 and 2018.

 - Documentation of one year or 2000 hours of post-professional clinical practice in orthopaedic physical therapy is required